divine-ray/Servilia/Realms/Utuw System/Schi/Servilia/Regions/Areas/Frisco Bay/Frisco.md

 They possess a unfinished [[Argrosy]] station, and are only half-aware of it.
 Some spelunkers and excavation teams have repeatedly ran into it, but left it untouched, unknowing what it is.

 ### Notable Locations
- The Dragon Pottery: The workshop of a female dwarf potter named Gela, built within a large dragon kiln.
+ The Dragon Pottery: The workshop of a female-aligned dwarv potter named Gela, built within a large dragon kiln.
 Gela spends several months filling the shop with thrown pots, then bricks in the door and spends several days firing it.
-The opening of the fired kiln is a local festival
+The opening of the fired kiln is a local festival.

 [^1]: Individuals that didn't meet the Curse yet.